Looking for online counselling or online therapy in Singapore?

 Counselling via telehealth has typically allowed mental health services to become more accessible to people, such as individuals with difficulties moving around, living in remote areas, or running busy schedules.
 During the height of the coronavirus pandemic, online counselling made it possible for individuals to still continue to receive essential mental health services.

-Some individuals find online therapy to work better for them as compared to in-person therapy sessions, perhaps due to the comforts of being at home.
+Due to the comforts of being at home, some may find online therapy to work better for them as compared to in-person therapy sessions.
 If you are apprehensive about the idea of seeking professional help, online counselling may make it easier for you to take the first step.

 Benefits of Online Counselling